 - $300,000 to a college student who sustained orthopedic injuries after his motorcycle was forced off the road by a negligent driver changing lanes.

 - $100,000 to a client who suffered orthopedic injuries after being struck by a driver who ran a stop sign.

-Schedule a Consultation with our North Carolina Rideshare Accident Attorney
+Schedule a Free Case Review with our North Carolina Rideshare Accident Attorney

 If you have been injured after an accident involving an Uber, Lyft, or other rideshare company, we will fight to get you the damages you deserve.
 Irons & Irons P.A. accepts rideshare accident personal injury cases in Charlotte, Raleigh, Greenville, Wilmington, Asheville, Winston-Salem, and the entire state of North Carolina.
 Reach out to our team today at 252-888-5423 or fill out our contact form to schedule a complimentary case review.